What is TDS Challan?

 Deductor can check status of particular challan from TIN NSDL , in following two manners:

 - CIN Based View,

 1. CIN Based View: Enter required details such as BSR Code, Challan Tender Date, Challan Serial Number and Amount along with captcha code and click on view.
 You will be able to check the following details:

 - Major Head as well as Minor Head of tax deposited,

 - Amount of Challan,

-- Status of Challan, whether challan details provided by you are matched or not with the details available with the tax department.
+- Status of Challan, whether challan details you provide are matching or not with the details available with the tax department.

-- In case no records were found for particular challan or there is any discrepancy then deductor needs to inquire with the bank branch from where tax was deposited.
+- In case no records were found for particular challan or there is any discrepancy then deductor needs to inquire with the bank branch from where tax was being deposit.

-2. TAN Based View: Enter TAN and from and to date for a period for which you wish to see the challan deposited and captcha.
+2. TAN Based View: Enter TAN and also from and to date for a period for which you wish to see the challan deposited and captcha.
 Here you have two options either you can view challan details after entering the above information or you can download the CSI file which is required at the time of filing quarterly TDS return.
-Following details are viewed:
+You can view following details:

 - Challan Tender Date,